MFA Installation and Troubleshooting FAQ — Duo

 mfa.cc.columbia.edu

 Duo MFA has been installed on a small number of jump hosts.
 Users are required to first log in to one of these jump hosts before connecting to a protected server.
+Note: from off-Morningside-campus, access to the jump hosts requires a VPN login.

 A jump host or jump server is a computer that provides access to other computers that lie in a separate, less accessible zone.
 See this Wikipedia article for a summary.
 Configuring a small group of MFA-enabled jump hosts and forcing all access to go through them is a way to enforce MFA for a large group of hosts while limiting the number of MFA installations and user MFA challenges.